jan-casas/vsc-compute-dash/README.md

 2. **Speckle**: A data repository model that provides storage for baked geometry.
 Speckle is particularly useful for managing geometry IDs, variations, and provides tools for filtering and differentiation.
-3. **PostgreSQL Database**: Associates geometry IDs with lifecycle data, providing efficient data tracking and retrieval.
+3. **Database**: Associates geometry IDs with lifecycle data, providing efficient data tracking and retrieval.

 This project delivers a robust solution for managing and validating design proposals, enhancing